Mount Shasta High School

-Mt.
-Shasta High School is a public high school located in Mount Shasta, California in southern Siskiyou County.
+Mount Shasta High School is a public high school located in Mount Shasta, California in southern Siskiyou County.
 It is one of the five members of the Siskiyou Union High School District.
-Mt.
-Shasta High school's mascot is a bear and the rivaling team is the Weed High School Cougars.
+The school's mascot is a bear.

 Overview

-Mt.
-Shasta high school was recognized as a California Distinguished High School in 2013.
+Mount Shasta High School was recognized as a California Distinguished High School in 2013.
 It also received a six year accreditation term during the 2009–10 school year.
-It operates on an 8 period schedule from 8:00 a.m. to 3:05 p.m. with a break for on or off campus lunch.
+It operates on an eight period schedule from 8:00 a.m. to 3:05 p.m. with a break for on or off campus lunch.
 Students are required to have at least six scheduled classes out of the eight available periods.

 Demographics

 The student population of about 400 is: